assilbekov/react-query-simple/README.md

 });
 ```

-And use it in your React components
+And use it in your React components:

 ```
 const { isPending, isLoading, isFetching, isError, error, data } = useGetProductsQuery();